 Poet

-Widely considered the father of slam poetry, Marc Kelly Smith has traveled nationally and internationally bringing his unique blend of stage performance and poetry to a wide variety of audiences.
+Widely considered the father of slam poetry, Marc Kelly Smith has traveled nationally and internationally, taking his unique blend of stage performance and poetry to a wide variety of audiences.
 Also an author and playwright, Smith considers Sandburg one of his greatest influences and often performs his poetry.

 John Carl Steichen